Amiyo540/Database-Projects/README.md

-This is a simple java project of student result recording.
-Student's results will calculated and recorded.
+This is a simple Java project that records student results.
+In this system, students' results will calculated and recorded.